lkesteloot/trs80/packages/trs80-tool/README.md

 will instead be disassembled as data.
 You can explicitly list entry points:

     % trs80-tool convert --entry 0x7059,0x7064,0x71B9,0x7263 in.cas out.lst

+## `hexdump`

+The `hexdump` command displays a hex dump of the input file, with annotations.
+See the `--color` flag for how to force coloring on or off.
+By default the command will collapse consecutive identical lines:

+    % trs80-tool hexdump in.cmd

+Use the `--no-collapse` flag to turn off this collapsing:

+    % trs80-tool hexdump --no-collapse in.cmd

 ## `help`